Thanks for buying a board from me! Have fun, and go slow, it’s faster.

 Install into the amp!

 Connections are labeled the same as original.
-For MK1 amps, the brown wire for the “-V” line must be replaced with the slightly longer one included with the kit.
+The brown wire for the “-V” line must be replaced with the slightly longer one included with the kit.
 (The power distribution rails were moved to the center of the board, to accommodate the local supply bypass capacitors, to keep the layout tight, and to reduce the local loop area.)

 Testing the amp: